Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows

 \section{Variational formulation for the free boundary problem}

-One of the key observations in this paper is that the equation \eqref{eq:psi_main} can be written as an Euler-Lagrange equation for a Lagrangian functional, and the jet problem is equivalent to a domain variation problem.
+One of the key observations in this paper is that the equation \eqref{eq:psi_main} can be written as the Euler-Lagrange equation for a Lagrangian functional, and that the jet problem is equivalent to a domain variation problem.